-In March 2005, we obtained a FEMA GRAS determination for four of our savory flavor ingredients.
-In November 2008, we obtained a FEMA GRAS determination for one of our sucralose-enhancing flavor ingredients.
-In October 2009, we obtained a FEMA GRAS determination for our lead sucrose-enhancing flavor ingredient.
-Apart from these flavor ingredients, we do not have GRAS determination or other regulatory approval for any other flavor ingredient at this time.
 In the United States, the development, sale and incorporation of our flavor ingredients into products are subject to regulation by the Food and Drug Administration, or FDA, and in some instances other government bodies.
 Obtaining and maintaining a GRAS determination or other regulatory approval can be costly and take many years.

 Depending on the amount or intended use of a particular flavor ingredient added to a product and the number of product categories in which the flavor ingredient will be incorporated, specific safety assessment protocols and regulatory processes must be satisfied before we or our collaborators can commercially market and sell products containing any flavor ingredients that we may discover.
 A key element of our strategy is to develop flavor ingredients that may be subject to review under the FEMA GRAS process.
-In our experiences with the savory, sucralose and sucrose programs, safety studies, preparation and FEMA GRAS review has ranged from 12 to 16 months and cost less than \$1 million.
+In our experiences with the savory, sweet and bitter programs, safety studies, preparation and FEMA GRAS review has ranged from 12 to 18 months and cost less than \$1 million per flavor ingredient.
 This experience may not be representative of the timing and cost for current and future programs.
 This approach is less expensive than the alternative of filing a food additive petition with the FDA, approval of which can take up to four years.
-The FEMA GRAS process may take longer than 12 to 16 months and cost more than \$1 million depending on the properties of the flavor ingredient, and if we elect to perform additional safety studies or if additional safety studies are requested by the FEMA Expert Panel or one of our collaborators or are necessary to explain unexpected safety study findings.
+The FEMA GRAS process may take longer than 12 to 18 months and cost more than \$1 million depending on the properties of the flavor ingredient, and if we elect to perform additional safety studies or if additional safety studies are requested by the FEMA Expert Panel or one of our collaborators or are necessary to explain unexpected safety study findings.
 There is a risk that one or more of our product candidates for which we seek FEMA GRAS determination may not qualify for a FEMA GRAS determination for specific categories or at all.
 This may occur for a variety of reasons, including the flavor ingredient s intended use, the amount of the flavor ingredient intended to be added to foods and beverages, the number of product categories in which the flavor ingredient will be incorporated, whether the flavor ingredient imparts sweetness, the safety profile of the flavor ingredient and the FEMA Expert Panel s interpretation of the safety data.
+For example, we do not believe that any natural high intensity sweetener that we discover would qualify for a FEMA GRAS determination for its use as a sweetener.
 Even if we obtain a GRAS determination with respect to a flavor ingredient, the FDA has the ability to challenge such determination or one or more of our collaborators may insist on additional studies, which could materially adversely affect our ability to market products on schedule or at all.
 In the event that a particular flavor ingredient does not qualify for FEMA GRAS determination or if one or more of our collaborators requires additional studies, we could be required to pursue a lengthy FDA approval process or dedicate our development efforts to alternative ingredients, which would further delay commercialization.
 In addition, laws, regulations or FDA practice governing the regulatory approval process, the availability of the GRAS determination process or the manufacture or labeling of such products, may change in a manner that could adversely affect our ability to commercialize products on schedule or at all.